How to Start a Clothing Business in India: Step-by-Step

 Influencer Partnerships

 Collaborate with micro-influencers (10K- 100K followers) for cost-effective promotion.
-They typically charge Rs1,000-5,000 per post and have better engagement rates than macro-influencers.
+They typically charge Rs.
+1,000-5,000 per post and have high engagement rates.

 Regional Marketing: